Match of the Day Top 10: Best World Cup goals

-Top 10 greatest World Cup goals
+World Cup 2022: Top 10 greatest World Cup goals

 Last updated on .From the section World Cup

-The feeling when the ball hits the back of the net... there's nothing like it.
+At the 1998 World Cup, a sensational finish by Dennis Bergkamp settled a last-eight meeting between the two nations.

-And to do it for your country at a World Cup is arguably the ultimate football thrill.
-A great World Cup goal can bring sporting immortality - so who scored the greatest?
+But where does it rank among the all-time greatest World Cup goals in the competition?

-Gary Lineker, Alan Shearer and Micah Richards discussed the topic in the latest Match of the Day: Top 10 podcast.
+Gary Lineker, Alan Shearer and Micah Richards discussed the topic in the Match of the Day: Top 10 podcast.

 You can listen to the podcast on BBC Sounds and have your say by ranking your choices at the bottom of this page.

-Saeed Al-Owairan: Saudi Arabia v Belgium (1994) (Richards: 9th, Shearer: 10th)
+Saeed Al Owairan: Saudi Arabia v Belgium (1994) (Richards: 9th, Shearer: 10th)

 Saudi Arabia had qualified for the World Cup for the first time - and Saeed Al-Owairan wrote his name in World Cup folklore.